medusajs/medusa-eats/README.md

 ### Set up and seed the database

+Create a Postgres database called `medusa-eats`.

-The repo contains a setup script to create a database, build the project, run migrations and seed dummy data.
+The repo contains a setup script to build the project, run migrations and seed dummy data.

 > Make sure your local Postgres server is running.